GitInMaRepo/weristdran/README.md

 # weristdran
 Training project for cloud based web development.
-And also an initiative counter for RPGs
+And also an initiative counter for RPGs The notes in this readme will probably self-evident to most experienced programmers, but I am just starting.

 # Links
 ## Cloudfoundry: